StormGeo/sg-nena-api-docs/README.md

 ![](images/Frame_108.png)

-# Tutorials and Power Query scripts for the StormGeo Nena API.
+# Tutorials and Power Query scripts/connector for the StormGeo Nena API.

 Here you will find material related to the StormGeo Nena API.
 This included an interactive python notebook tutorial that will teach you how to use the
 Nena API with Python and JupyterLab.
-You will also find Power Query scripts to connect the Nena API with Excel.
+You will also find Power Query scripts to connect the Nena API with Excel and the Power BI connector.

 To get the files in this repository: